 We’re in the midst of hurricane season now, but the eastern and southern shores aren’t the only parts of the country at risk for catastrophic events.
 Mudslides, earthquakes and wildfires often plague the West Coast, tornadoes may touch down across the Great Plains and Midwest, and low-lying areas near rivers and tributaries across the country are prone to flooding.
-All these events may lead to personal injuries and it is important to meet with a qualified and more than experienced professional, like those at Munley Law, if you do receive a personal injury.
 Besides personal injuries, you may also face property damage.
 This can either be from the events caused by the weather, or because others might purposely damage your properties (business or personal).

 Close-Up on Business Casualty Losses

 What happens if your business property — rather than your personal-use property — is stolen, vandalized or otherwise damaged by an event?
 The same basic casualty and theft loss rules generally apply, with a few notable exceptions.

 Most important, the limits for individual casualty and theft loss deductions don’t apply.
 In other words, you don’t have to worry about the $100-per-event reduction or the 10%-of-AGI threshold.
 Business casualty and theft losses are fully deductible (subject to the other restrictions listed in the main article, such as those related to salvage value and insurance reimbursements).

 As with income-producing property, if business property is destroyed, the amount of your loss is your adjusted basis in the property.
 Any decrease in fair market value doesn’t come into play.